valor-software/ng2-tree/README.md

   children: [
     {value: 'JavaScript'},
     {value: 'CoffeeScript'},
-    {value: 'Lua'},
+    {value: 'Lua'}
   ]
 }
 ```

 * `static` - Boolean - This option makes it impossible to drag a tree or modify it in a some way, though you still can select nodes in the static tree and appropriate events will be generated.
-* `rightMenu` - Boolan - This option allows you to activate (true, by default) or deactivate (false) right menu when clicking with right button of a mouse.
+* `rightMenu` - Boolean - This option allows you to activate (true, by default) or deactivate (false) right menu when clicking with right button of a mouse.
 * `leftMenu` - Boolean - This option allows you to activate (true) or deactivate (false, by default) left menu.
 * `cssClasses` - Object:
   * `expanded` - String - It specifies a css class (or classes) for an item which represents expanded state of a node.
 The item is clickable and it transitions the node to the collapsed state